-Assessing Responses and Impacts of Solar climate intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI)
+Assessing Responses and Impacts of Solar intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI)

-Solar climate intervention using stratospheric aerosol injection is a proposed method of reducing global mean temperatures in order to avoid the worst consequences of climate change.
-Assessing Responses and Impacts of Solar climate intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI) is a set of simulations carried out with the Community Earth System Model, version 2 with the Whole Atmosphere Community Climate Model, version 6 (CESM2(WACCM6)) that aims at simulating a plausible deployment of solar climate intervention of stratospheric aerosol injection to enable community assessment of responses of the Earth system.
+Solar intervention using stratospheric aerosol injection is a proposed method of reducing global mean temperatures in order to avoid the worst consequences of future impacts.
+Assessing Responses and Impacts of Solar intervention on the Earth system with Stratospheric Aerosol Injection (ARISE-SAI) is a set of simulations carried out with the Community Earth System Model, version 2 with the WACCM, version 6 (CESM2(WACCM6)) that aims at simulating a plausible deployment of solar intervention of stratospheric aerosol injection to enable community assessment of responses of the Earth system.
 The first set of simulations introduce stratospheric aerosol injection at ~ 21 km in simulated year 2035, called ARISE-SAI-1.5, utilize the middle-of-the-road SSP2-4.5 emission scenario, and keep global mean surface air temperature near 1.5°C above the pre-industrial value.
 Sulfur dioxide injections in the ARISE-SAI-1.5 simulations are placed at four injection locations (15°S, 15°N, 30°S, 30°N) into one grid box at 180° longitude, and midpoint altitude of 21.6 km.
 The injection amount at each latitude is specified annually by a “controller” algorithm (MacMartin et al. 2014, Kravitz et al. 2017) that was used in the Stratospheric Aerosol Geoengineering Large Ensemble (GLENS) project.
 This strategy ensures that the global mean surface temperature (T0), north-south temperature gradient (T1), and equator-to-pole temperature gradient (T2) remain close to ~ 1.5°C above the pre-industrial value throughout the simulation.
-A second set of simulations, called ARISE-SAI-1.5-2045, utilizes the same simulation set up but commences stratospheric aerosol injection in simulated year 2045.
+A second set of simulations, called ARISE-SAI-1.5-2045, utilizes a similar simulation set up but commences stratospheric aerosol injection in simulated year 2045.
+It should be noted that target threshold for these simulations was slightly lower at 1.37°C. Further information on the different target temperatures is included in Brody et al. (2025).
 The third set of simulations, introduces stratospheric aerosol injections in simulated year 2034, and targets a global mean surface air temperature near 1.0°C above the pre-industrial value, called ARISE-SAI-1.0.

 ARISE-SAI-1.5 simulations include extensive output for the atmospheric, land, ocean and sea-ice model components.
 All model output for the simulations is in NetCDF format.
 All variables are in time-series format, with one variable per file.
 3-dimensional atmospheric output is on the original 70 model levels.
 Output consists of standard monthly mean CMIP6 output for the atmospheric, land, ocean, and sea-ice models.
 In addition, higher-frequency (daily averaged, 3-hourly averaged, 3-hourly instantaneous, and 1-hourly mean) output is available for the atmospheric model.
 A listing of all output variables is available (output follows member 006 - 010 of the reference simulations described below).